cmatomic/RecipesAppimage/MicrosoftEdgeAppImage/README.md

 ### Unofficial AppImage Microsoft Edge for GNU/Linux
 * Script compatible  with distributions based on Debian

-This sequence of commands will download the necessary files and execute them to generate the Microsoft Edge appimage, then you can access the buildMicrosoftEdge / out folder and click on the generated appimage.
+This sequence of commands will download the necessary files and execute them to generate the Unofficial Edge Browser appimage, then you can access the buildMicrosoftEdge / out folder and click on the generated appimage.

 * ### Microsoft Edge Dev
 ```